haddocking/haddocking.github.io/education/HADDOCK3/HADDOCK3-antibody-antigen/index.md

   </summary>

 HADDOCK3 supports a parallel pseudo-MPI implementation.
-For this to work, the `mpi4py` library must have been installed at installation time.
+For this to work, the <i>mpi4py</i> library must have been installed at installation time.
-Refer to the [MPI-related instructions](https://www.bonvinlab.org/haddock3/tutorials/mpi.html){:target="_blank"}.
+Refer to the (<a href="https://www.bonvinlab.org/haddock3/tutorials/mpi.html" target=new>MPI-related instructions</a>).

 The execution mode should be set to `mpi` and the total number of cores should match the requested resources when submitting to the batch system.